2023 Best Allied Health Professions Associate Degree Trade Schools in Ohio

 Top 10 Best Allied Health Professions Associate Degree Schools

-Our analysis found Kettering College to be the best school for allied health professions students who want to pursue a associate degree in Ohio.
-Located in the small city of Kettering, Kettering College is a private not-for-profit college with a small student population.
+Our 2023 rankings named Kettering College the best school in Ohio for allied health professions students working on their associate degree.
+Located in the small city of Kettering, Kettering College is a private not-for-profit school with a small student population.

 While working on their Associate Degree, allied health majors at Kettering College accumulate an average of around $17,565 in student debt.